 Building a knowledge base

-5 steps to building a knowledge base that eases customer support
+Complete guide to building a knowledge base in 2024

 What is a knowledge base?

-Why is building and maintaining a knowledge base important in customer service?
+Why is building and maintaining a knowledge base important for customer service?

 Benefits of having a well-designed and maintained knowledge base